kristoji/CTF_writeups/ecsc2024_round2_rev2/writeup.md

     print(", ".join([hex(m[screen_plain[i]].as_long()) for i in range(LN)]))
 ```

-Even by solving for 2 values at a time, the script was quite slow and I saw that the decrypted data was quite full of zeros.
-Therefore, I changed the solve script in order to check if the decrypted 8 bytes where zeros by encrypting them and comparing the result with the encrypted data.
-Only if the encrypted data does not match, I calculate them with z3.
+Given the slow performance of the decryption script and the prevalence of zeros in the decrypted data, we can refine the script to first check if the decrypted 8 bytes were zeros by encrypting them and comparing the result to the encrypted data.
+If they did not match, only then would we employ z3 for decryption.

 ```python
 [...] # from solve.py